How to choose a theme for your Annual Report

 - What do you want your donors to know?

 What will lead to the most compelling story?

-Because a theme is really just a conduit for the story you will tell.
+Because a theme is just a conduit for the story you will tell.

-A theme should make the story active, the reader will become a part of the change that occurred in your organization.
-Focusing on a clear beginning, middle, and end will help your audience feel the change and growth in the organization.
+A theme should make the story active; the reader will become a part of the change that occurred in your organization.
+Focusing on a definite beginning, middle, and end will help your audience feel the change and growth in the organization.

 And feelings motivate action.

 How do you want your audience to feel?
 And what do you want them to do?
 Choose the theme that motivates those actions.

 BUT!
 Remember: a theme doesn’t have to be literal.

 You can also think of a theme as a unifying element, and this might mean it doesn’t tell a story in the traditional sense with a beginning, middle and end.